nebelwerfer41/41weather/README.md

 3. Use the search box to find a city or click `Roma` for the default location.

 > Note: Directly opening the HTML file from disk (`file://`) may block `fetch` in some browsers.
 Prefer a local server.

+### Deep-linking a location
+You can load the app straight to a given place by passing query parameters:

+- `?lat=41.89020&lon=12.49223&name=Roma%2C%20IT` pins exact coordinates, optionally naming the location.
+- `?q=isola%20d%27ischia` resolves the string through the same Open-Meteo geocoding used by the search box.

+Once a location is loaded, the app keeps the URL in sync so you can bookmark or share it.

 ## APIs Used
 - **MeteoAM meteograms** (`https://api.meteoam.it/deda-meteograms/api/GetMeteogram/preset1/{lat},{lon}`) – hourly atmospheric parameters and daily stats.